rvdbreemen/DSMRlogger-Next/README.md

 **IMPORTANT: Release 2.3.0-RC5 does have breaking changes to the codebase when integrating with MQTT to Home Automation applications like: OpenHAB, Domoticz and Home Assistant.**

 The DSMR API logger now has support for ESP32, WEMOS LOLIN32 and ESP8266 hardware setups.
 Besides supporting the original DSMR logger hardware from Willem Aandewiel.
+Make sure you setup the right switches for your hardware architecture.
+Default is ESP8266 in master.

 **Important: The active development branch is currently:
 https://github.com/rvdbreemen/DSMRlogger-Next/tree/esp32-merge-next-firmware**